 Best Running Treadmill for Bad Knees: Horizon 7.4 AT

-- Large footprint; not ideal for small spaces
+- Large and not made for compact spaces

 For someone with knee pain, the thought of running can be chill-inducing.
 Although a great treadmill can’t make the aches go away, it can make your run a more comfortable experience, which is exactly what the heavy-duty Horizon 7.4 AT does.
 As the best treadmill for running with bad knees, in our opinion, this machine has “three zoned-cushioning” in the deck, which basically means it is shock-absorbing and will move with you as you do more intense workouts, like HIIT treadmill workouts, interval training, or running.
 The 22-inch wide by 60-inch long deck is generously sized and allows almost any user to stride with ease.